Assessment and payment amounts

 ||Percentage of export earnings

-Under Option B, applicants that have already received two or more grants must meet the Australian Net Benefit requirements in order to be able to continue to receive grants (also see the Special Note for Option B).
+Under Option B, applicants that have already received two or more grants must meet the Australian Net Benefit requirements (PDF) in order to be able to continue to receive grants (also see the Special Note for Option B).
 Applicants that meet these requirements will be entitled to receive a grant calculated according to its assessed eligible expenses, subject to the maximum grant amount and funds available in the scheme.

 Initial payment ceiling amount